kubb-labs/kubb/docs/plugins/development/system.md

 ::: warning Under construction
 :::

-Kubb provides a lightweight yet powerful plugin system to implement most of its functionality and allows implementing your own plugin.
+Kubb provides a lightweight yet powerful plugin system to implement most of its functionality and allows the implementation of your plugin.

 Plugins written by developers can generate code, resolve paths, resolve names and call other plugins.<br/>